refined-bitbucket/refined-bitbucket/README.md

 We all know Bitbucket lacks some features that we find lovely in GitHub and in our minds.
 And based on Sindre Sorhus' [Refined Github](https://github.com/sindresorhus/refined-github) extension I had the idea of improving BitBucket's user interface.
+In fact, [Rodrigo Proença](https://github.com/rproenca) did most of the initial code and I just created the extension and made a few improvements.
+Kudos!

 ## Current features
 - Improves syntax highlight for pull requests.
 Enabled languages: